SkylineCommunications/dataminer-docs/connector-help/connector_help/EF_Data_Comtech_LBC-4000.md

 # EF Data Comtech LBC-4000

-The **EF Data Comtech LBC-4000** driver can be used for displaying and configuring information of the EF Data Comtech LBC-4000 device.
+The **EF Data Comtech LBC-4000** connector can be used for displaying and configuring information of the EF Data Comtech LBC-4000 device.

 ## About

 This protocol can be used to monitor and control the EF Data Comtech LBC-4000 device.
-The driver supports one serial connection to communicate with the device.
+The connector supports one serial connection to communicate with the device.

 The protocol also has **alarming** and **trending**.